beauvilerobed/dog-breed-image-classification/README.md

 The choice of dataset is the dog breed classication dataset to classify between different breeds of dogs in images.

 ## Project Set Up and Installation
-Enter AWS through the gateway in the course and open SageMaker Studio.
+Enter AWS and open SageMaker.
 Download the starter files.
 Download/Make the dataset available.

 ## Dataset
 The provided dataset is the dogbreed classification dataset which can be found in the classroom.
-The project is designed to be dataset independent so if there is a dataset that is more interesting or relevant to your work, you are welcome to use it to complete the project.
+The project is designed to be dataset independent so if there is a dataset that is more interesting or relevant we can use it to complete the project.

 ## Files
 1. train_and_deploy.ipynb